Arrays

 Writing to Array Elements

-To modify a single element, use the WriteValue(Object)
+To modify an entire array, use the WriteValue(Object)

 method: